Vehicular Energy Network: Feasibility Study

-We construct a VEN by adopting the existing U.K. road networks.
-Based on \cite{ukroads}, we create the network with 998 nodes and 2470 arcs ($a_i$'s).
-We adopt one set of real traffic data acquired in June 2013 to specify the journey time, distance, and vehicular flow for each of the road segments (i.e., arcs).
-We randomly create 4788 vehicular routes ($r_i$'s) in the road network, each of which is composed of several connected road segments no longer than 200 km.
+Consider that the renewable energy produced from the wind farms located in remote areas of the United Kingdom (U.K.) is transmitted to the city of London.
+A VEN is constructed by adopting the existing U.K. road networks.
+Based on \cite{ukroads}, the network is created with 998 nodes and 2470 arcs ($a_i$'s).
+One set of real traffic data acquired in June 2013 is adopted to specify the journey time, distance, and vehicular flow for each of the road segments (i.e., arcs).
+4788 vehicular routes ($r_i$'s) is randomly created in the road network, each of which is composed of several connected road segments no longer than 200 km.
 The traffic flow and total journey time of each $r_i$ are set with the minimum of vehicular flows of the corresponding composite $a_i$'s and the sum of individual journey times of the composite $a_i$'s, respectively.

 U.K. is the sixth largest nations producing wind energy, with an annual energy production of more than $26\times 10^6$ MWh \cite{UKWindDB}, but only 26\% was brought online in 2013 \cite{UKWind}.
 According to \cite{offshore} and \cite{onshore}, there are 203 onshore and 20 offshore wind farms.
 Fig. \ref{fig:UKmap} shows the locations of the road junctions and the wind farms.
-We select 67 nodes in the the road network, which are close to the wind farms, as the energy sources ($s$'s) in VEN.
-We select one junction near London as the energy destination $t$ for demonstrative purpose.
+67 nodes are selected in the the road network, which are close to the wind farms, as the energy sources ($s$'s) in VEN.
+One junction near London is selected as the energy destination $t$ for demonstrative purpose.
 Energy paths $p_j(s,t)$'s are constructed by augmenting sub-routes of the 4788 $r_i$'s.
 Energy is transmitted from the sources to the destination along \textit{some} of the energy paths.